LiskArchive/lisk-sdk/README.md

 brew services stop redis
 ```

-**NOTE:** Lisk does not run on the redis default port of 6379.
+**NOTE:** Lisk does not run on the Redis default port of 6379.
 Instead it is configured to run on port: 6380.
 Because of this, in order for Lisk to run, you have one of two options:

 1. **Change the Lisk configuration**

-Update the redis port configuration in the `config.json` file.
-Note that this is the easiest option, however, be mindful of reverting the changes should you make a pull request.
+Update the redis port configuration in the `config.json` file to the Redis default `redis.port=6379`.
+This is the easiest option, however, be mindful of reverting the changes when you make a pull request.

 2. **Change the Redis launch configuration**

-Update the launch configuration file on your system.
+Update the Redis launch configuration file on your system.
 Note that their a number of ways to do this.
 The following is one way:

 1. Stop redis-server
 2. Edit the file `redis.conf` and change: `port 6379` to `port 6380`